What is Modern Dance?

 Are there performances?

 Barefoot Dance Center has an annual concert at the end of our spring term.
-All students participate in this celebratory event.
-Classes throughout the year focus on ensemble work, technique skills and the creative process in an age-appropriate manner.
+All students may participate in this celebratory event.
+(If your child wishes to perform, be sure to enroll in a class that has a performance element).
+Classes throughout the year focus on ensemble work, technique skills and the creative process.
 We believe that deep and meaningful process-oriented learning experiences lead to unique choreography and confident performers.
 This philosophy is why we choose to keep classes going for as long as possible before rehearsing for the concert.
 Most of the pieces performed are created by the students.
-Other dances are choreographed by the teachers or guest choreographers.
+Other dances are choreographed by the teachers and guest choreographers.
 Audience members are often impressed by the innovation of the pieces and the genuine performances by our students.

 There is no additional fee to participate in this concert, though we do charge an admission fee to help cover the costs of the theater rental.